Aliases for HTR3E Gene

 HTR3E (5-Hydroxytryptamine Receptor 3E) is a Protein Coding gene.
-Diseases associated with HTR3E include Isobutyryl-Coa Dehydrogenase Deficiency.
-Among its related pathways are Ion channel transport and Ligand-gated ion channel transport.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
+Diseases associated with HTR3E include Irritable Bowel Syndrome and Obsessive-Compulsive Disorder.
+Among its related pathways are Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and G protein-coupled serotonin receptor activity.
 An important paralog of this gene is HTR3C.

 UniProtKB/Swiss-Prot Summary for HTR3E Gene